Direct sequencing of bacterial colonies using rolling circle amplification (RCA)

 Rolling circle amplification (RCA) is a critical part of direct colony sequencing.
 It enables fast Sanger sequencing of plasmid clones without the need for plasmid preparation.
 The RCA method utilizes bacteriophage Phi29 DNA polymerase to exponentially amplify single- or double-stranded circular DNA templates.
 The isothermal amplification method produces microgram quantities of DNA from picogram amounts of starting material in a few hours.

 An in vitro amplification of very small amounts of template DNA eliminates the need for overnight cell culture and conventional plasmid or M13 bacteriophage DNA purification.
-The proofreading activity of the Phi9 DNA polymerase ensures high fidelity DNA replication.
+The proofreading activity of the Phi9 DNA polymerase ensures high fidelity DNA replication

 The Direct Colony Sequencing service has been validated primarily for plasmids in E. coli colonies.
 In principle, the method also works with large constructs (e.g. BACs) and other organisms.
 Contact us for pilot testing and optimization.
 As a starting point, we recommend performing cell lysis or crude DNA extraction and adding 1 to 5 µL of the lysate/extract to the buffer in the 96-well plates.